rgoodhead/Crystal-Ball-Minimal-Working-Example/README.md

 ## References

+Björkelund, Anders, Bernd Bohnet, Love Hafdell and Pierre Nuges (2010), "A High-Performance Sytactic and Semantic Dependency Parser", Coling 2010, Demonstrations.

 Byrne, David, Robert Goodhead, Michael McMahon, and Conor Parle (2022a), "Measuring the Temporal Dimension of Text: An Application to Policymaker Speeches", *mimeo*

 Byrne, David, Robert Goodhead, Michael McMahon, and Conor Parle (2022b), "Measuring the Temporal Dimension of Text: An Application to Policymaker Speeches", *mimeo*

 Chang, Angel X. and Christopher D. Manning (2012), "SUTime: A Library for Recognizing and Normalizing Time Expressions", 8th International Conference on Language Resources and Evaluation

-Ramm, Anita, Sharid Loaiciga, Annemarie Friedrich, and Alexander Fraser (2017), "Annotating Tense, Mood and Voice for English, French and German", Proceedings of ACL 2017, System Demonstrations.
+Ramm, Anita, Sharid Loáiciga, Annemarie Friedrich, and Alexander Fraser (2017), "Annotating Tense, Mood and Voice for English, French and German", Proceedings of ACL 2017, System Demonstrations.